cultfamily-on-github/cult-exchange-microservice/README.md

-# CULT Education Games Microservice
+# CULT Exchange Microservice

 The cult exchange microservice is inspired by give and take groups resp. [free your stuff](https://www.facebook.com/groups/freeyourstuffhd) groups.

 There will be a range slider to define in which radius you would like to offer your stuff or look for fancy stuff for yourself.

+Privacy is not a crime.

+Collaboration is not a crime.

-In order to strengthen resilience, scalability, reusability via https and technological freedom for contributors, we establish a microservices architecture.
+In order to strengthen resilience, scalability, reusability (via api calls or html embedding) and technological freedom for contributors to the whole system, we establish a microservices architecture.

 ## Status
 First Drafts & Idea Collection